-The resulting design included architectural guidelines to ensure that all homes built in the future would encompass the New Urbanism concept, including homes with front porches and garages in the back.
+The resulting design included architectural guidelines to ensure that all homes built in the future would encompass the New Urbanism concept.

 In 1991 the designs were well enough developed that Walt Disney Company announced its plan to build a new community named Celebration, Florida.

-Additional interchanges have been added over the years at two points on Florida State Road 417, the Central Florida Greeneway.
+Additional interchanges have been added over the years at two points on Florida State Road 417, also known as the Central Florida Greeneway.

-One is at Celebration Avenue and the other south of town at the World Drive interchange.
+One of the new interchanges is at Celebration Avenue and the other south of town at World Drive.

 A large golf course that wraps around the north and west sides of Celebration provides an effective sound buffer from busy adjacent highways.

 In addition to a neighborhood town center, it has a large hospital complex involving a health care concept that was included in the original Celebration master plan.

 Advent Health Celebration is located on the north side of the community.
 It was originally known as Florida Hospital Celebration.

 There are two K-8 public grade schools as well as Celebration High School, and a private Celebration KinderCare for preschool kids.